mobvoi/ticdesign/README.md

 }
 ```

-For details of development, checkout [TicDesign Dev Doc][ticdesign-develop] or find it in code。
+For details of development, check out [TicDesign Dev Doc][ticdesign-develop] or find it in code。

 # Has Question or Found Bug?